Cleaning of Optics

 - Ruled diffraction gratings have a rippled surface which easily catches dirt.
 The ripples are generally too sensitive for applying effective cleaning procedures beyond blowing with compressed air.

-- Metal-coated mirrors, particularly those with bare metal, i.e. without protective coatings, are often too soft and sensitive for removing attached dirt like fingerprints.
+- Metal-coated mirrors (made as first surface mirrors), e.g. silver, gold or aluminum mirrors are often too soft and sensitive for removing attached dirt like fingerprints.
 They may then have to be replaced.
+Particularly sensitive are those mirrors with bare metal, i.e. without protective coatings.

 - Certain crystalline optical parts, for example used in infrared optics, are very soft and should not be touched with anything.